Firearms regulation in the United Kingdom: Ammunition

-Explosive, incendiary, noxious (biological, chemical) and armour-piercing ammunition types are "prohibited" for civilians.
-The Firearms (Amendment) Act 1997 (Section 9) generally prohibited expanding ammunition, but this conflicted with the Deer Act 1991 (which mandated its use for deer stalking).
-An exemption permitted the acquisition and possession of expanding ammunition on Firearm Certificates held for game shooting or deer-stalking but not target shooting.
-Section 219 of the Policing and Crime Act 2017 modified the 1997 Act to only apply to Pistol ammunition.
+Explosive, incendiary, noxious (biological, chemical), and armour-piercing ammunition types are prohibited for civilians.
+Section 9 of the Firearms (Amendment) Act 1997 generally prohibited expanding ammunition, but this conflicted with the Deer Act 1991 (which mandated its use for deer stalking).
+An exemption permitted the acquisition and possession of expanding ammunition on firearm certificates held for game shooting or deer-stalking but not target shooting.
+Section 219 of the Policing and Crime Act 2017 modified the 1997 act to only apply to pistol ammunition.
 The distinction is no longer made for rifles and expanding ammunition may be used for target shooting.
-The quantity of ammunition a Certificate Holder may possess is determined by Certificate conditions on a per-calibre basis.
+The quantity of ammunition a certificate holder may possess is determined by certificate conditions on a per-calibre basis.

-Shotgun Cartridges are not restricted by certificate conditions and a Shotgun Certificate holder may acquire and possess as many as they like.
-Due to their bulky nature, normal shotgun cartridges are not subject to the same secure storage requirements as Section 1 ammunition.
-Solid slugs or cartridges containing fewer than 5 projectiles which are considered Section 1 and must be held on a Firearm Certificate.
+Shotgun cartridges are not restricted by certificate conditions and a shotgun certificate holder may acquire and possess as many as they like.
+Due to their bulky nature, normal shotgun cartridges are not subject to the same secure storage requirements as section 1 ammunition.
+Solid slugs or cartridges containing fewer than five projectiles are considered section 1 and must be held on a firearm certificate.